Douane/Douane/README.md

 The Github repository URL is https://github.com/Douane/douane-configurator.
 (The configurator process could be written in any language, for any UI, as long as it follows the D-Bus implementation).

+### What is supported

+The Linux Kernel Module use NetFilter in order to catch the network packets before there are routed.
+Any packets going through this module are watched by Douane.
+Douane is an application firewall preventing unknown applications to send data, so it is outgoing only (as of now) direction.
+It is simply filtering **userspace** application network traffic based on simple allow/deny rules.
+An iptable firewall could be added to dounae in the future.

+**Supported :**
+- Any outgoing connection generate by application/library
+- Protocols : All (same as NetFilter)
+- Direction : Outgoing - Listening

+**Not Supported :**
+- Non userspace connections : netbios/etc...
+(Kernel)
+- Iptables (not used by douane, but it is recommanded to use it side by side with douane)
+- Direction : Incoming (use iptables for that)

 ### Feature requests and Bug reporting

 If you found a bug or have an idea to improve Douane your input is more than welcome!